Email FacebookTwitterMenu burgerClose thin

 Backdoor Roth Conversion Basics

-Backdoor Roth IRA Mistake 1: Forgetting the Pro Rata Rule
+Backdoor Roth IRA Mistake #1: Forgetting the Pro Rata Rule

-Backdoor Roth IRA Mistake 2: Ignoring the Escape Hatch
+Backdoor Roth IRA Mistake #2: Ignoring the Escape Hatch

 If the above pro rata rule has you worried, there is a possible fix: the escape hatch.
-If the company you currently work at offers a 401(k) plan, you might be able to roll your IRA assets into that plan.
+If the company you currently work for offers a 401(k) plan, you might be able to roll your IRA assets into that plan.
 Once they are in the 401(k), they no longer apply to the pro rata rule.
 If you are self-employed, consider rolling traditional IRA assets into a Solo 401(k) for the same result.

-Backdoor Roth IRA Mistake 3: Accumulating Capital Gains
+Backdoor Roth IRA Mistake #3: Accumulating Capital Gains

-You can avoid these taxes by investing in cash-equivalents and making sure you complete the conversion as quickly as possible.
+You can avoid these taxes by investing in cash equivalents and making sure you complete the conversion as quickly as possible.

-Backdoor Roth IRA Mistake 4: Only Converting Once
+Backdoor Roth IRA Mistake #4: Only Converting Once

-The Bottom Line
+Bottom Line

 A backdoor Roth conversion allows wealthy people to take advantage of Roth IRA accounts via a loophole.
-There are several mistakes you should avoid, such as allowing too much growth before you convert and forgetting about the pro rata rule’s impact on taxes.
+There are several mistakes you should avoid, such as allowing too much growth before you convert and forgetting about the pro-rata rule’s impact on taxes.

 Retirement Tips

 • For a Roth conversion or any other retirement considerations, consider working with a professional.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you’re saving with a 401(k), make sure you take advantage of any employer match available.
 This is free money, don’t leave it on the table.